How does incident alert management work?

 The OnPage app goes way beyond pager functionality.
 Teams have the ability to send and receive messages which include images and voice attachments to add detail and the entire message is completely secure.

 OnPage secure messaging works wherever there is cellular or wireless (Wi-Fi) coverage.

 5 - Team takes action - High/Low-priority messaging

 Once the team is alerted, they have the option to request more help through the OnPage platform.
 They can send messages in two different formats: High-priority and low-priority.
 OnPage’s unique ringtones and persistent alerts ensure that critical alerts get attention.
 The high-priority critical alerts can also override the silent switch on all devices.

 6 - Alert status - Audit trails and message failover reports

 Teams can see exactly when a message is read with OnPage’s full audit trails and message logs.

-In the unlikely event a message is sent to an escalation group and does not reach anyone in the escalation group, there are additional reporting options – Failover To OnPage ID’s and an Escalation Failover Report which notifies managers and ensures accountability.
+In the unlikely event a message is sent to an escalation group and does not reach anyone in the escalation group, there are additional reporting options – failover to OnPage IDs and escalation failover reports, which notify managers and ensure accountability.